Buying an under-performing franchise - can you turn it around?

-When looking to buy an existing franchise, there are two types of businesses for sale – those businesses which are successful and those which are underperforming.
-However, whilst a performing franchise will bring with it many benefits, and probably a hefty selling price, you shouldn’t be quick to rule out a franchise that isn’t successful or losing money.
+When looking to buy an existing franchise, there are two types of businesses for sale – those businesses which are successful and those which are under-performing.
+However, whilst a performing franchise will bring with it many benefits, and probably a hefty selling price, you shouldn’t be quick to rule out a franchise that hasn't been operating successfully or even one that has been losing money.

-To reduce the risk associated with buying an underperforming franchise business, you need to firstly identify why the business is failing, is it franchisee negligence or external factors that are out of the current owners control, and ultimately, can it be turned around to be sustainable long term.
+To reduce the risk associated with buying an under-performing franchise business, you need to firstly identify why the business is struggling, is it franchisee negligence or external factors that are out of the current owners control, and ultimately, can it be turned around to be sustainable long term.

 The biggest indicator of success is financial performance.
 Ask to see the company’s business accounts for the past few years.
 Look at any trends i.e. peaks and dips and identify the reasons for these.
 Is it a seasonal business?
 Does the business rely on the presence of the owner and dip when the owner is absent?
 Has other businesses opening affected activity for you?